top of page

 We maintain a SEN register that is a working document and is continuously updated and reviewed.

 There are currently 61 children on our SEN register which equates to 19.7% of children on roll.
-The national average is currently 13.6%.
-(Data at 24.10.24)
+The national average number of pupils who have a special educational need is currently 19.6%, with 14.2% needing SEN support and 5.3% having an Education, Health and Care Plan (national SEN data at 22.04.26)

 The school provides details on the levels and types of need at termly intervals to the Local Authority through the school census.